How we actually run InternetIncome

 | Restart count | Catches unstable host or app behavior. |

-This is where many app setups fail.
-The dashboard can look active while the earning ratio is bad.
+The dashboard can look busy while the earning ratio is bad.
+Your own log catches that before the dashboard shows it.

-Keep one change per restart.
-Changing proxy, app version, host, and account at the same time makes every failure ambiguous.
+When you change anything, restart cleanly: stop the app, change the line, start it, confirm fresh traffic.
+And keep it to one change per restart.
+Changing the proxy, the app version, the host, and the account at the same time makes every failure ambiguous.